 CHOOSE YOUR OASIS

 One of the best parts of a home practice is that is requires you to claim a little piece of your home as your own personal paradise.
 Choose somewhere where you can be relatively undisturbed.
 That doesn’t necessarily mean birds chirping and sunbeaming rainbows—just somewhere you can get into the zone.
-Outside noise is okay, as are visits from kids, pets and partners— accept it all, make peace with your surroundings, and find solace on your mat.
+Outside noise is okay, as are visits from kids, pets and partners— accept it all, put on your yoga gear, make peace with your surroundings, and find solace on your yoga mat.

 GIVE YOURSELF PROPS